Spectral Synthesis on Varieties: Introduction

 \begin{Thm} Let $G$ be a locally compact Abelian group.
 The continuous function $f:G\to \C$ is an exponential polynomial if and only if it has the form

 where $a_i$ is a real additive function, $m_j:G\to \C$ is an exponential, and \hbox{$P_j:\C^k\to \C$} is a polynomial $(i=1,2,\dots,k; j=1,2,\dots,n)$. \end{Thm}

 The exponential polynomial $f$ above is called an {\it $m_1$-exponential monomial}, or briefly an {\it exponential monomial} if $n=1$, and it is called a {\it polynomial}, if $n=1$ and $m_1= 1$.
 In other words, a polynomial on $G$ is a polynomial of additive functions, that is, it has the form $x\mapsto P\big(a_1(x),a_2(x),\dots,a_k(x)\big)$.
 Exponential monomials can be characterized by difference operators.
 For each exponential $m$ and for every $y$ in $G$ we let $\Delta_{m;y}=\delta_{-y}-m(y)\delta_0$, $\delta_g$ being the point mass supported at the point $g$ in $G$.
-It is easy to see that these measures generate the exponential maximal ideal $M_m$ (see \cite{MR3502634}).
-The products of these measures will be denoted as follows:
+It can be shown that these measures generate the exponential maximal ideal $M_m$ (see \cite{MR3502634}).
+We use the notation

 In particular,

 whenever $y_1,y_2,\dots,y_n$ are in $G$.
 It is easy to see that

 \begin{Thm} Let $G$ be a locally compact Abelian group and $m$ an exponential.
 The continuous function $f:G\to\C$ is an $m$-exponential monomial if and only if it is contained in a finite dimensional variety, and there is a natural number $n$ such that